2022 | 2023 Season

 Bill Watson / Lloyd the Bartender - Nathan Granner

 Tenor Nathan Granner has enjoyed a unique and diverse performing career which has allowed him to leverage his distinctive timbre and impressive range in a multitude of projects and productions.
 Granner’s early studies included training with Utah Festival Opera, Glimmerglass Opera, Wolf Trap Opera, Tulsa Opera, and Pittsburgh Opera Center.
 Granner was also a semifinalist at the Metropolitan Opera National Council Auditions in New York City.
-Most recently, Mr. Granner has achieved critical success in a challenging and unique mix of roles and works including a debut of Verdi’s Alfredo with both Fort Worth Opera and Opera Santa Barbara, an on-film and studio soundtrack recording of the title role in Gordon Getty’s Goodbye, Mr. Chips, and Rob Hall in the award-winning animated film Everest, produced by Opera Parallèle and presented by The Dallas Opera.
-New roles for the coming seasons include Mozart’s Don Ottavio and Bizet’s Don Jose.
+Most recently, Mr. Granner has achieved critical success in a challenging and unique mix of roles and works including Korey Wise in Pulitzer Prize-winning The Central Park Five by Anthony Davis, Verdi’s Alfredo with both Fort Worth Opera and Opera Santa Barbara, an on-film and studio soundtrack recording of the title role in Gordon Getty’s Goodbye, Mr. Chips, Rob Hall in the award-winning animated film Everest, produced by Opera Parallèle and presented by The Dallas Opera, and Don Ottavio in Mozart’s Don Giovanni with the Charleston Opera.

 Horace Derwent - Timothy Murray